fuaadabdullah/GoblinOS/desktop/INTEGRATION_SUMMARY.md

+---
+description: "INTEGRATION_SUMMARY"
+---

 # GoblinOS Desktop - Multi-Provider Integration Summary

-**Date**: December 2024
+**Date:** November 2025

-**Status**: Backend Complete ✅ | Frontend UI NOT WIRED — Immediate Action Required ⚠️
+**Status:** Backend Complete ✅  |  Frontend UI WIRED ✅ — Migration Gap Closed

 ---

-## Overview (Migration gap)
+## Overview (migration gap CLOSED ✅)

-The Tauri/Rust backend implementing multi-provider, streaming, orchestration parsing and cost tracking is complete and tested.
-However, the React UI in `desktop/src/` has not been wired to the new TypeScript bindings and Tauri commands.
-As a result, operators cannot access the new capabilities from the desktop app.
-This document fixes that migration gap by listing the exact frontend wiring steps, priorities, and quick code pointers so the UI can surface streaming tokens, provider selection, orchestration previews and cost summaries to users.
+The Tauri/Rust backend implementing multi-provider support, streaming, orchestration parsing, and cost tracking is complete and tested.
+The React UI in `desktop/src/` has been fully wired to the new TypeScript bindings and Tauri commands.
+Operators can now access all new capabilities from the desktop app.

-What to fix (high level):
+This document summarizes the completed frontend wiring, verification steps, and provides code examples for future maintenance.

+What was fixed (completed ✅):

-- Wire the new `tauri-commands` bindings into core UI flows (`executeTask`, streaming helpers, `getProviders`, `getCostSummary`, `parseOrchestration`).
+- ✅ Wire the new `tauri-commands` bindings into core UI flows (`executeTask`, streaming helpers, `getProviders`, `getCostSummary`, `parseOrchestration`).
-- Add a streaming UI component that listens for `stream-token` events and renders tokens progressively.
+- ✅ Add a streaming UI component that listens for `stream-token` events and renders tokens progressively.
-- Create a provider selector and cost summary panel that calls `getProviders()` and `getCostSummary()` and shows model-level breakdowns.
+- ✅ Create a provider selector and cost summary panel that calls `getProviders()` and `getCostSummary()` and shows model-level breakdowns.
-- Hook orchestration editor/preview to `parseOrchestration()` and display the returned `OrchestrationPlan` visually.
+- ✅ Hook the orchestration editor/preview to `parseOrchestration()` and display the returned `OrchestrationPlan` visually.

-Priority: Make streaming + provider selection available to operators first (high impact, low surface area).
-Then add cost summary and orchestration preview.
+Priority: All core features now available to operators.
+Streaming + provider selection (high impact) completed first, followed by cost summary and orchestration preview.

 ---